richmahn/en_tn/mrk/07/intro.md

 ##### "Ephphatha" #####

-This is a phrase in Aramaic.
-Mark does not "translate" this phrase into Greek but chooses to "transliterate" or transfer it into Greek by substituting Greek letters for Aramaic letters.
-The translators of the ULB and UDB have not translated this phrase either.
-The translator should try to form the sounds of this phrase without translating its meaning.
+This is an Aramaic word.
+Mark "transliterates" it into Greek by writing its sounds with Greek letters.
+The translator should transliterate the Aramaic word using letters of the target language.
+After transliterating the word, Mark explains what it means.

 ## Links: ##